codecraftingtools/flopi/README.rst

 Flopi
 =====

-This project provides a fine-grained logging and output Python interface for displaying and recording status, event, debugging, warning, and error information.
+This project aims to provide a fine-grained logging and output Python interface for displaying and recording status, event, debugging, warning, and error information.
 Flopi can operate as a pure Python module, or in conjunction with Flout when extending or embedding the